AWS vs Deno Deploy for Solo Developers

 Cold starts.
 AWS Lambda cold starts range from 100ms to several seconds depending on runtime, memory, and VPC configuration.
 Deno Deploy's V8 isolates cold start in under 100ms consistently.
 For latency-sensitive APIs, Deno Deploy's cold start performance is measurably better.

 Cost predictability.
 AWS pricing involves request counts, execution duration, memory allocation, data transfer, and service-specific charges across multiple services.
-A single API can span Lambda, API Gateway, CloudWatch, and S3 with separate pricing for each.
-Deno Deploy's pricing is simpler: a free tier with generous limits and a $20/month Pro plan.
-For solo developers, predictable pricing reduces financial anxiety.
+A single API can span Lambda ($0.20 per 1M requests plus $0.0000166667 per GB-second), API Gateway ($1.00 per 1M HTTP API requests), CloudWatch, and S3, each with its own meter.
+Deno Deploy's pricing is simpler.
+It is a free tier, then a flat $20/month Pro plan that bundles 5M requests and 200GB egress, with overages at $2 per million requests and $0.50 per GB.
+For solo developers, the flat plan reduces financial anxiety even when it costs more in raw dollars than a tuned AWS setup.

 Background processing.
 AWS Lambda supports asynchronous invocations, SQS triggers, scheduled events via EventBridge, and step functions for complex workflows.
 Deno Deploy is request-response only.
 No background jobs, no scheduled tasks, no queue processing.
 If your application needs background processing, AWS has the ecosystem for it.